OceanBear/NucSegAI/README.md

 ## Image preparation

-1. Images can be patches/tiles of the `.tiff` format, or whole-slide images (WSI) of the `.svs` format.
+1. Images can be either patches/tiles in `.tiff` or whole-slide images (WSI) in `.svs`.

 2. Images are assumed to be captured at 40X magnification, with a resolution of 0.25 um/pixel.
-Improper magnification will generate suboptimal results.
+Improper resolution will generate suboptimal results.

-2. During model development, we found staining normalization is critical step for generating accurate and consistent results.
+2. During model development, we found staining normalization is critical for generating accurate and consistent results.
 It is highly recommended to normalize the H&E staining before applying the model:

 - `python3 stain_norm.py`